HankB/pmb/notes/init-notes.md

 # scripting notes

-Trying out commands that will be used to script some operations.
+Trying out commands that will be used to script The init operation.
+This is intended to be used after imaging the disk (`rpi-imager` or `xzcat > /dev/<storge>`) and before first boot.

-## 2024-07-06 pmb-init.sh
+## 2024-07-06 pmb-init

 Initial conditions: Pi image written to the media (SD card) and before booting.
 Operations required.